Also available in Italian

 Mountains and Maria

 The visible surface of the Moon shows bright and dark areas.
-The bright areas are generally hills or mountains (materialized by thick fabric on the tactile image), while the dark ones are flat lands, called “mare” (materialized by thin fabric in relief on the tactile image).
+The bright areas are generally hills or mountains (materialized by thick fabric on the tactile image - point 1), while the dark ones are flat lands, called “mare” (materialized by thin fabric in relief on the tactile image - point2).
 These low altitude areas were filled with lava during an ancient period of volcanic activity, around 3 billion years ago.
 Most of them were named by ancient astronomers after common phenomena encountered on terrestrial seas and oceans: Oceanus Procellarum (‘Ocean of Storms’), Mare Imbrium (‘Sea of Rains’), Mare Serenitatis (‘Sea of Serenity’), Mare Tranquilitatis (‘Sea of Tranquility’), etc.

 Craters

-The whole face of the Moon is dotted with craters, with diameters from a few meters to hundreds of kilometres (curved sequins).
-They are the result of impacts by asteroids, since the Moon does not have any atmosphere to prevent them from reaching the surface (a few of them are materialized by buttons on the tactile image: Plato and Aristoteles at the top, Aristarchus on the left, Copernicus near the centre, and Clavius at the bottom).
-Copernicus has a diameter of 93 km and is located in Mare Imbrium at the end of a chain of mountains called Apennins (materialized by the thick fabric on top of the thin fabric on the tactile image).
+The whole face of the Moon is dotted with craters, with diameters from a few meters to hundreds of kilometres (curved sequins -point 3).
+They are the result of impacts by asteroids, since the Moon does not have any atmosphere to prevent them from reaching the surface (a few of them can be optionally materialized by buttons on the tactile image: Plato and Aristoteles at the top, Aristarchus on the left, Copernicus near the centre, and Clavius at the bottom).
+Copernicus has a diameter of 93 km and is located in Mare Imbrium at the end of a chain of mountains called Apennins (materialized by the thick fabric on top of the thin fabric on the tactile image - point 4).

 Full Description

-• Ask students what they know about the Moon.
-Discuss information included in the first half of the background information section, up to but not including the tactile features.
-Tell students that they will be making a model of the Moon and investigating its features.
+• Ask students what they know about the Moon, introducing it as our satellite.
+Tell students they will be making models of the Moon to investigate its different features.

-• Put the students in groups of 5 (ideally 3 non-visually impaired to 2 visually impaired).
+• Gather the children in groups of 5 elements – visually impaired and non-visually impaired (ideally three non-visually impaired to 2 visually impaired);

 • Close supervision is important.
 Follow each group and explain each of the tactile elements and their correspondence to each object feature.

-• Allow enough time to follow instructions and build the tactile image.
+• Give enough time to follow instructions and build the tactile image.

 Step 1